Return to HIV/STD Homepage

 - American Indian/Alaska Native and Multi Race had the highest rates of acute HBV in 2016.

 - 34.4% of acute HBV cases reported receiving a tattoo and 28.1% reported using needles for street drugs.

 Hepatitis C Virus (HCV)

-- In 2015, a total of 92 cases reported and confirmed as acute HCV in Oklahoma.
+- In 2016, there were 85 cases reported and confirmed as acute HCV in the state of Oklahoma.

-- 80.3% of acute HCV patients reported having two or more sexual partners, while 62.5% reported using needles for street drugs.
+- The majority (56.5%) of acute HCV cases reported a history of using needles for street drugs.

 Human Immunodeficiency Virus (HIV)